gcoyle83/gcoyle83.github.io/_data_science/supervised.markdown

 ---
 layout: page
-title: Concepts
+title: Supervised Learning
-permalink: /concepts/
+permalink: /data_science/supervised
 ---
-## The Nexus
+## Why Supervised Learning?
 There are a lot of concepts that interest me, so perhaps the most effective way of summarizing my interests (primarily for myself, as I don't really expect anyone else to read this) is by first defining their common attributes or nexus.

 Rapid list: